This article is part of The Ascender, the Highrise platform for articles and resources.

 Emotional intelligence is important for many reasons.
 Emotionally intelligent leaders can develop and maintain an efficient, productive, and positive workplace while constantly motivating their employees to perform their best.

-Leaders with this important skill can create a positive work environment where employees feel comfortable taking risks and sharing their ideas.
+Leaders with this important skill can create a positive work environment in which employees feel comfortable taking risks and sharing their ideas.
 They can make difficult decisions, resolve conflict effectively, and adapt to changing business goals and circumstances.

 A lack of emotional intelligence inhibits a leader’s ability to collaborate effectively and communicate with others.
 When leaders cannot manage their emotions, employees may be less eager to share their ideas and less likely to reach their full potential.

-Emotional intelligence in leadership is essential as it helps leaders tackle situations like change and uncertainty, difficult interactions with colleagues, recognizing achievements and navigating failures, avoiding burnouts, and resolving conflicts while sustaining relationships.
+Emotional intelligence in leadership is essential as it helps leaders tackle situations like Change and uncertainty, interactions with colleagues, achievements and failures, efforts and burnouts, and conflicts and relationships.

 Inspiring, isn’t it ?
 Want to learn more about connecting self-awareness to professional development?
 Get in touch today.